 Image: Terahertz vacuum waveguide resonator fabricated in the MNMS clean room at UIUC (Rong Nie).

-There is now abundant evidence that the bulk of the universe's matter is in some dark form, not found the Standard Model of particle physics.
 Direct detection experiments seek to detect the interactions of particle dark matter in terrestrial detectors in ultra-low-radioactivity environments.
 As a Ph.D. student Prof. Filippini contributed to the Cryogenic Dark Matter Search (CDMS II), an underground experiment using semiconductor detectors.

 Physics Ph.D.
 Student